Too good: Top spelling bee kids humble dictionary in finals

 Scripps and broadcast partner ESPN prefer to bring about a dozen spellers into the prime-time finals, so the bee continued as the prospect of a lunchbreak became an afterthought.

 Finally, in the fifth round of the session, some spellers withered.
-Eight of the first 16 were eliminated, and the tension in a room diminished a bit as the break drew near.
+Eight of the first 16 were eliminated, and the tension in the room diminished a bit as the break drew near.
 After nearly 5½ hours onstage, 16 spellers advanced to prime time, including seven who did it last year and two — 14-year-old Erin Howard of Huntsville, Alabama, and 13-year-old Shruthika Padhy of Cherry Hill, New Jersey — who made it for the third consecutive year.

 A champion will be crowned Thursday night, taking home more than $50,000 in cash and prizes.